 Enter The Final Quest

-A customer of our graphic design business recommended this book, describing it as “compelling” and “transformative.”
+A customer of our graphic design business recommended it, describing it as “compelling” and “transformative.”
 Since she was a book editor for a Christian publisher as well as a friend, her opinion carried some weight with us — this was high praise indeed!

 So we bought a copy and read it.

-Two concepts reached out and grabbed me by the heart in that first reading:
+Two concepts reached out and grabbed me by the heart during that first reading:

 Somehow or another, I managed to pray something along the lines of #2 in the list.